 WAN stands for Wide Area Network which is basically the internet.
 The WAN Port is used to connect the router to your internet connection.
 Your ISP has supplied you with a modem that builds up the internet connection.
 But to distribute the internet connection through your home network you will need a router.

 The router is connected to the modem, as you can see in the network diagram above.
 This allows it to access the internet.
-All your local network devices, like your computers, mobile phone, printer, are connected wired or wireless to your router.
+All your local network devices, like your computers, mobile phone, and printer, are connected wired or wireless to your router.

 It’s the router’s job to route the traffic between your local network devices and the modem.
 This allows each network device to access the internet.